-The Upper School covers pupils from Years Three to Six.
-The children are grouped into Les Aigles Imperiaux (Year Three), Les Aigles Royaux (Year Four) and Les Elans and Les Rennes (parallel mixed Years Five and Six groups).
+Our Montessori Primary’s Upper School covers pupils from Forms Three to Six.
+The children are grouped into Les Aigles Impériaux (Form Three), Les Aigles Royaux (Form Four), Les Rennes (Form Five) and Les Flamants (Form Six).

-In these classes the holistic Montessori ethos is still the central guide.
-Autonomous research work is encouraged and supported as are numerous trips and visits off-site.
-However, as the children move into studying more abstract concepts, the need for Montessori equipment becomes less pronounced and a shift takes place towards a more traditional timetable with weekly spelling, times tables and verbal/non-verbal reasoning.
+In these classes, the holistic Montessori ethos is the central guide.
+Autonomous research work is encouraged and supported by numerous trips and visits off-site.
+However, as the children move into studying more abstract concepts, the need for Montessori equipment becomes less pronounced and a shift takes place towards a more traditional timetable with weekly spelling, English, writing, maths and verbal/non-verbal reasoning.

-In the Upper School, all children receive specialist French, music, science and games teaching and spend a mid-morning break in nearby Grimaldi Park.
+In the Upper School, all children receive specialist French, music, science, sports, art and games teaching and spend a mid-morning break in nearby Grimaldi Park.
 Building on the solid foundations developed in the Lower School, we work on extending our children’s natural and growing curiosity.
-We challenge each individual appropriately, so that they are stretched and motivated to achieve their full-potential.
+We challenge each individual appropriately, so that they are stretched and motivated to achieve their full potential.
 Our curriculum is broad and engaging.

-As Les Aigles Imperiaux begin the transition to Upper School, the children begin to think more in the abstract.
-Our teacher in Les Aigles Imperiaux is Miss Fieldsend and in Les Aigles Royaux Miss Williams, along with Teaching Assistant Mr Simon who supports both groups.
+Les Aigles Impériaux begins the transition to Upper School, the children begin to think more in the abstract.
+Our teachers in Les Aigles Impériaux are Miss Wells (Primary Teacher) and Miss Woodham (Primary Teacher), supported by Mrs Morton (Montessori Teacher).
+Our teachers in Les Aigles Royaux is Miss Blackburn (Primary Teacher) and Miss Tang (Primary Teacher), supported by Miss Rock (Teaching Assistant).

 Our English programme is rich and varied – broken down into writing grammar in a variety of genres, reading and public speaking.
 Maths builds on the children’s understanding of the four operations, working on all strands and solving multi-step problems.
 Our enquiry-based learning approach means that the children enjoy a broad range of topics and projects.
 Our ‘Ancient Greek Day’ is always well-received and a great way to enrich learning, as is our practical ‘Taste my World’ unit.